mingkaic/tenncor/opt/rules.md

 ### Note on Attribute

-Specifying attribute adds a matcher constraint whereby the `marsh::Maps` returned from `iEdge::get_attrs` must contains a key-value pair equal to specified key-value pair.
+Specifying attribute adds a matcher constraint whereby the `marsh::Maps` returned from edge attributes must contains a key-value pair equal to specified key-value pair.

 ### Note on Variadic Arguments and Commutative functions